-Stewardship Report—Gary presented the budget for FY14-15 based upon the pledges received to date.
+Stewardship Report—Gary presented the budget for FY2015 based upon the $426K of pledges received to date.
 There are approximately 16 individuals/households who have not pledged, whom the staff plan to outreach in the coming weeks.

-Budget—Gary also presented the budget for FY14-15.
+Budget—Gary also presented the budget for FY2015.
+Due to timing of the service auction, no service auction revenues are included in the budget for FY2015.
 No special fundraising or auctions are listed as additional income.
-The current budget for expenses is approximately 400k with the pledged revenue totaling 426k.
-Noted that the lowest paid workers will be receiving an increase in the coming year, and several of professional staff will have funds added to professional development.
-Benefits are being supplemented at a rate of 80% for eligible employees.
+The current budget for expenses is approximately $587k.
+Gary noted that the lowest paid workers will be receiving the largest percentage pay increases in the coming year, and several of professional staff will have funds for their professional development.
+Insurance benefits have been raised to cover 80% of the insurance costs of eligible employees.
 Reviewed and discussed specific line items as well as overall strength of the budget.

 Laurence made a motion to approve the budget with changes.